WZSin7/MyFYP/README.md

 # MyFYP
-As of 5 April 2021, updated for demo
+As of 6 April 2021, updated for demo (tested)